 I continue removing the rain fly as she hurries to crawl in the tent.

 “This is so cool,” she says through the exposed netting.

 I guess I’ll mosey around and look at stuff while Brenna is having her “nap.”
-As I get nearer the cliffs I hear a yell that could almost be coming from Jessica: “Be careful, dad!”
+As I get nearer the cliffs I hear a yell that could almost be coming from her mom: “Be careful, dad!”